UL-FRI-NLP-2023-2024/ul-fri-nlp-course-project-the-lingonauts/README.md

 Repository containing all three submissions for course Natural Language Processing.

+## Repository general overview

+# __report__

+Contains the final LaTeX/PDF report for the assignment.

+# __report/code__

+Contains two directories, containing code for both used datasets - CommonsenseQA and CommonGen.

+# __report/code/commonsenseQA__

+Contains code for each prompting strategy and parsing of code output.
+Also contains directories for raw code output and parsed answers.

+# __report/code/common_gen__

+Contains code for each of the prompting strategies.
+Also contains directories for raw code output and answer evaluation.

 ## HPC first time setup

 Clone the repository via SSH to the HPC home directory.
 (You can use VSCode or manually)